jwatelet/the-mongoose-den/README.md

 ## TODO

-- use slug for users URL, and post URLS
+- Use slug for users URL, and post URLS
+- Use rich text editor for post

 Made for [The Odin Project](https://www.theodinproject.com)